iifl-logo

 FUTURE OUTLOOK:

-The management is successful in scouting for new orders and markets.
+The management is actively scouting for new orders and markets.
 In the coming years, the management will strive to identify and produce distinct varieties of products to cater to the needs of overseas markets.

 OPPORTUNITIES & THREATS